GKopanidis/ci-pp4-hwblog/README.md

 # [HW|Blog](https://ci-pp4-hwblog-402679d73bbc.herokuapp.com/)

-Welcome to HWBlog - Your Hub for Tech Enthusiasts
+Welcome to HW|Blog - Your Hub for Tech Enthusiasts

-Dive into the HWBlog, a dedicated space for all things hardware, coding, 3D printing, Windows, and gaming.
+Dive into the HWB|log, a dedicated space for all things hardware, coding, 3D printing, Windows, and gaming.
 Our blog is the go-to destination for enthusiasts and professionals alike, seeking insights, tips, and discussions on the latest in technology.

 **Explore Our Content:**